 - Handwashing: Every classroom will have hand sanitizer available.
 Staff will have access to 8 specific sinks in staff restrooms and offices to allow them to wash hands between classes - Equipment: Teachers will ask students to wipe down each desk and chair before leaving the classrooms.
 Students will be allowed to wipe down their desk and chairs again as they enter the classroom as needed. - Events:All large gatherings will either remain online or will occur outside in spaces that can accommodate proper social distancing of 6ft. - Transitions/Hallways: Floor signs with arrows and spacing indicators are properly placed around the floor to keep students moving in a safe proper distance.
-Short video segments have been created and shared with families to help them understand the walking procedures while at school. - Personal Property: Students are encouraged to bring their own water bottles from home to use at the water refill stations.
-The drinking fountains will not be operational.
-Students will be able to bring their own electronic devices with earbuds to school, but they will be provided and use the same chromebook they have used during CDL.
-Students can bring their backpack to school, but they will not be allowed to use their lockers.
-Backpacks will stay with students from class to class.
+Short video segments have been created and share with families to help them understand the walking procedures while at school.